Sameer-Shaik-20024/Sameer-Shaik-20024/README.md

 ---

 ### 🔍 What I Do
-I focus on building data-driven systems using statistical modeling, machine learning, and data visualization.
-My interests include:
+I work at the intersection of data science, machine learning, and business intelligence—designing systems that turn raw data into actionable insights and intelligent automation.
+My background includes:

-- Predictive modeling and classification (XGBoost, SVM, Random Forest)
+- Data wrangling and automation using Pandas, SQL, and Power Query
-- Deep learning with TensorFlow and PyTorch
+- Predictive modeling and classification using XGBoost, SVM, and Random Forest
-- Data visualization using Power BI and Tableau
+- Deep learning for tabular and image data with TensorFlow and PyTorch
-- Data cleaning and wrangling using Pandas and SQL
+- Interactive data visualization using Power BI and Tableau for business reporting
-- Real-time computer vision and surveillance using OpenCV and YOLO
+- Real-time computer vision for surveillance systems using OpenCV and YOLO
-- Cloud deployment (AWS | Azure)
+- Cloud-based deployment and data pipelines on AWS and Azure

 ---